The Shareholders of

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Company has appointed Kapadia Associates Chartered Accountants Mumbai as its Internal Auditor.
+The Board of Directors of the Company has appointed M/s.
+Nitin H Rajda & Co.Chartered Accountants Mumbai as its Internal Auditor.
 The Internal Auditor monitors andevaluates the e_cacy and adequacy of internal control system in the Company itscompliances with operating systems accounting procedures and policies and reports thesame on quarterly basis to the Audit Committee.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to section 134(5) of the Companies Act 2013 your Directors based on therepresentations received from the Operating Management and after due enquiry confirmthat:
+Pursuant to Section 134(5) of the Companies Act 2013 your Directors based on therepresentations received from the operating management and after due enquiry confirmthat:

 a. in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-d. the Directors have prepared the annual accounts on a going concern basis;
+d. they have prepared the annual accounts on a going concern basis;

-f. the Directors have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+f. they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.